Bhupesh-V/Bhupesh-V.github.io/hire.md

 <br>

-If you want to work with me on any paid contract/freelance gigs, I usually work in 2 different but connected domains.
+If you want to work with me on any paid contract/freelance gigs, I usually work in 3 different but connected domains.

 ## `Domain A`: As a Software Developer/Programmer/Engineer

-I work with following stuff:
+I work with following tools and technologies in this domain:

 - Go (Microservices, GraphQL, gRPC, REST, CLIs).
 - Python (Django, Flask, APIs, CLIs).